-D. Bullying/Abusive Conduct: Abusive conduct, otherwise referred to as "bullying", is ordinarily a pattern of demonstrably egregious and hostile conduct not based on a Protected Category that unreasonably interferes with an Employee's work and creates an abusive working environment.
-It includes repeated mistreatment that is threatening, oppressive, or intimidating, and interferes with an individual's ability to do one's job.
+D. Bullying/Abusive Conduct is ordinarily a pattern of demonstrably egregious and hostile conduct not based on a Protected Category that unreasonably interferes with an Employee's work and creates an abusive working environment.
+Bullying includes repeated mistreatment involving abusive conduct that is threatening, oppressive, or intimidating, and interferes with an individual's ability to do one's job.
 It can be physical, verbal, non-verbal, or psychological and can involve work assignments and social ostracism as well as demeaning treatment and comments, and is often persistent, aggressive, and part of a pattern.
 Abusive conduct does not include communications and actions conveyed in a respectful manner and reasonably related to performance management, including but not limited to: instruction, corrective criticism, and evaluation; performance improvement plans; duty assignments and changes to duty assignments; office organization; progressive discipline; and adverse action.
-Bullying is not consistent with a workplace that aims to treat all individuals fairly and with respect.
-The Court considers the following types of behavior examples of potential bullying:

-2 The age discrimination provision does not apply to hiring, retirement, or separation of probation and pretrial services officers under 5 U.S.C. chapters 83 and 84.
+3 The age discrimination provision does not apply to hiring, retirement, or separation of probation and pretrial services officers under 5 U.S.C. chapters 83 and 84.